 It all began in a trailer ...

-As a returning student, and ‘a bit’ strong-willed, I struggled to understand the process of higher education.
-But, when I was discouraged or wanted to quit, there always was a faculty member or advisor who encouraged me to give it "just one more semester."
+As a new student, and ‘a bit’ strong-willed, I struggled to understand the process of higher education.
+But, when I was discouraged or wanted to quit, there was always a faculty member or advisor who encouraged me to give it "just one more semester."
 I owe a tremendous debt to my community college; one which it has been my privilege to repay in a small way.

-It has been an incredible journey to have worked with the nation’s community colleges.
-As our colleges change and evolve to meet the needs of the next generation of community college students, the future looks very bright, indeed.
-It has been my profound privilege to have worked with this wonderful community of smart, energetic, and entrepreneurial people who have a heart for the student and a strong vision of the future.
+I’m retired now.
+It has been a great honor to have worked with the nation’s community college leaders.
+As our colleges change and evolve to meet the needs of the next generation of students, the future looks very bright, indeed.
+It has been my profound privilege to have served this wonderful community of smart, energetic, and entrepreneurial people who have a heart for the student and a strong vision of the future.